Differences in xylem and leaf hydraulic traits explain differences in drought tolerance among mature Amazon rainforest trees.

 Lawrence Berkeley National Laboratory

-This research was funded by a National Science Foundation Doctoral Dissertation Improvement Grant (NSF award # DEB-1110540), the National Science Foundation Partnership for International Research and Education in Amazon Climate Interactions grant (NSF award #OISE-0730305), a grant from the Andes-Amazon Initiative of The Gordon and Betty Moore Foundation, graduate research funding from the Department of Organismic and Evolutionary Biology, Harvard University, and the Office of Biological and Environmental Research, US Department of Energy, NGEE-Tropics grant.
+This research was funded by a National Science Foundation (NSF) Doctoral Dissertation Improvement Grant (NSF award # DEB-1110540); NSF Partnership for International Research and Education in Amazon Climate Interactions grant (NSF award #OISE-0730305); a grant from the Andes-Amazon Initiative of The Gordon and Betty Moore Foundation; graduate research funding from the Department of Organismic and Evolutionary Biology, Harvard University; and a Next-Generation Ecosystem Experiments (NGEE)–Tropics project grant from the Office of Biological and Environmental Research, within the U.S. Department of Energy Office of Science.
 Patrick Meir was supported by NERC NE/J011002/1 and ARC FT110100457.